Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/aiven/quickstart-aiven/README.md

     ...
     ```
   - Mounting of the local `secrets` folder to `/lightstreamer/adapters/lightstreamer-kafka-connector-${version}/secrets` in the container:

     ```yaml
     volumes:
       ...
       - ./secrets:/lightstreamer/adapters/lightstreamer-kafka-connector-${version}/secrets
     ```

-  - Adaption of [`adapters.xml`](./adapters.xml) to include the following:
+  - Adaption of [`adapters.xml`](./adapters.xml) to include the following change:

     - Update of the parameter `bootstrap.servers` to the environment variable `bootstrap_server`:

       ```xml
       <param name="bootstrap.servers">$env.bootstrap_server</param>
       ```

-    - Configuration of the encryption settings, with the trust store password retrieved from the environment variable `truststore_password`
+    - Configuration of the encryption settings, with the trust store password retrieved from the environment variable `truststore_password`:

       ```xml
       <param name="encryption.enable">true</param>
       <param name="encryption.protocol">TLSv1.2</param>